WebOfTrust/keri/docs/Q-and-A-Security.md

 3. Linked Data / JSON-LD / CBOR-LD / linked data based DIDs\
 4. KERI / KERI keys / KERI signatures / keri event log based DIDs

 There will be some overlap, for example KERI based DID Documents will likely support JWKs if they want to be useful with any legacy system, but internally KERI will use a different key representation.
-Similarly sidetree based dids will likely support linked data proofs but will only rely on JWS / JWK for internal operations.
+Similarly sidetree based DIDs will likely support linked data proofs but will only rely on JWS / JWK for internal operations.

 As far as I know, the KERI design has specifically chosen not to build on JOSE, IPLD. or JSON-LD / CBOR-LD.
 So there won't be any opportunity for interop with KERI below the DID Document layer.
 Which is true of many other systems, including Ethereum, Bitcoin, Hyperledger based DIDs.
-Many of which don't share event log interopability.
+Many of which don't share event log interoperability.

 Imo, if KERI used IPLD / JSON-LD / CBOR-LD, it would be better.
 Because not using them means reinventing the parts of them that are needed... which comes with the potential for better performance at the cost of inventing a faster wheel, and failing to pull developers / tooling from those established communities.
 However I can understand the desire to control the entire stack, and not use anyone else's tooling.

-From an engineering management and interopability perspective, I would have decided to break compatibility after the whole system was built and working, and only in the areas where JWS / JWK or IPLD performance, documentation or library support was so bad it was justified.
+From an engineering management and interoperability perspective, I would have decided to break compatibility after the whole system was built and working, and only in the areas where JWS / JWK or IPLD performance, documentation or library support was so bad it was justified.

 ...
 We should target interop between KERI and Sidetree at the DID Core and VC Data Model layer.\
 **End of (@OR13)'s plea.**